AXIA-JS/axia-wallet-sdk/README.md

 AXIA wallet SDK is a typescript library for creating and managing decentralized wallets.

-It provides high level methods to transact on Axia's primary networks: X, P and C.
+It provides high level methods to transact on Axia's primary networks: Swap, Core and AX.

 Wallet types supported: